-STAFF REPORT BOARD MEETING DATE: January 23, 2018
+STAFF REPORT BOARD MEETING DATE: January 23, 2018 CM/ACM JS Finance LC DA JG Risk Mgt N/A HR N/A Other CH

-CM/ACM JS
+DATE: Thursday, January 18, 2018

-Finance LC
+TO: Board of County Commissioners

-DA JG
+FROM: Carol Smith.
+Administrative Assistant II

-Risk Mgt N/A
+353-8911, casmith@washoecounty.us

-HR N/A
+THROUGH: Shyanne Schull, Director of Animal Services

-Other СН
+SUBJECT: Second reading and adoption of an ordinance amending Washoe County within the congested areas of the county a "variance" permit; by amending provisions related to the application for a variance permit, the processing of a variance permit, the requirements of and conditions imposed upon a variance permit, the approval or denial of a variance permit, the revocation of a variance permit, and the appeal process; and by modifying containment requirements for keeping more than three adult dogs and/or seven adult cats, and all other matters properly relating thereto.
+(Bill No. 1793) (All Commission Districts)

-- DATE: Thursday, January 18, 2018 TO: Board of County Commissioners FROM: Carol Smith, Administrative Assistant II 775-353-8911, casmith@washoecounty.us THROUGH: Shyanne Schull, Director of Animal Services - SUBJECT: Second reading and adoption of an ordinance amending Washoe County Code Chapter 55 by separating exotic animals into a three-tiered classification system; by exempting tier 1 exotic animals from the exotic animal permit process; by requiring persons wishing to possess tier 2 or tier 3 exotic animals to obtain an exotic animal permit; by amending provisions related to the application for an exotic animal permit, the processing of an exotic animal permit, the requirements of and conditions imposed upon an exotic animal permit, the approval or denial of an exotic animal permit, the revocation of an exotic animal permit, and the appeal process; by modifying minimal structural enclosure requirements for primates, felines, canines, reptiles, bears, hoofed animals, marsupials; by amending provisions related to the impoundment of exotic animals; and by adding and revising various definitions, and all other matters properly relating thereto.
-(Bill No. 1794) (All Commission Districts)
+Code Chapter 55 by vacating the Animal Control Board; by labeling the existing permit to keep more than three adult dogs and/or seven adult cats